harini-ashok/Email-Automation-Python/README.md

 # Email-Automation-Python

-A simple bulk email automation code with Python
+A simple bulk email automation code using Flask and SMTP